 Gas use tends to spike in the fall and winter as we heat our homes more often.
 The obvious tactic is to never turn on the heater, but if you live in, say, North Dakota, it’s not that simple.

 How do you cope with the cold while saving?
 Try turning the thermostat down a few degrees.
-You’ll be surprised at much this will affect your bill.
 And don’t forget to turn the heat down when you leave the house.
+You’ll be surprised at how much this can go towards reducing utility usage and have a positive affect on your bill.

 Try installing energy-efficient light bulbs bearing the Energy Star label throughout your house.
 You will save up to $75 per year, by one estimate.
 And speaking of your lights, dimmer switches let you to set a lower level of brightness.
 No, you don’t have to live in the dark—you may not even notice the difference!